chadtripod/documentation/Armory-Spinnaker-Quickstart-3.md

 ![No CREATE Permission](/New-App.png)

-2. Go in App **QuickStart** and create first pipeline to deploy and EC2 instance
+2. Go into Application **QuickStart** and create first pipeline to deploy and EC2 instance
 3. Click **Add Stage +** and search for a **Bake** stage to bake AMI
 4. Select the AWS Region you would like to deploy in
 5. Click **Add Server Group** and configure basic AMI bake settings (Account, Region, Subnet, Instance Type, and AWS SSH key)